Best Time to Visit the Dolomites for Hiking (Month-by-Month Guide)

 Every season in the Dolomites has its own rhythm.
 Spring brings quiet trails and wildflowers, summer means open lifts and long days, and autumn glows in golden light.
 The challenge isn’t deciding if to go — it’s when to visit the Dolomites.

-This quick guide breaks down the best time to visit the Dolomites month by month so you can plan your trip for the best weather, hiking conditions, and overall experience.
+This guide breaks down the best time to visit the Dolomites for hiking, month by month, so you can plan around weather, trail conditions, and crowd levels.

 If you’re visiting for hiking, you may want to check out my best places to stay in the Dolomites guide so you base yourself in the right area.